Lix3nn53/GuardiansOfAdelia/README.md

 * Merchants
   * Open a gui on right click to NPC.
     Select specific actions from this gui like buying/selling items, managing your storages, enchanting items..
+* Entities
+  * You can create entities with skill sets via configs.
 * Spawners
+  * You can create spawners via configs.
   * Spawns X of a customized entity on a location every Y seconds.
 Can't have more than Z spawned entities at once.
 * RPG-Inventory
   * Equip jewelries to gain bonus stats